masammons/website/team/_posts/2018-01-01-sylvia-kuang.md

 alumni: true
 ---

 Sylvia was an Honors College student here at the University at Albany majoring in Biology.
-She did her Honors thesis research in the Sammons lab and was awarded the [Glenn Bumpus Award for Excellence in Undergraduate Research](/news/Sylvia.Bumpus).
+She did her [Honors thesis research](/pdfs/papers/2019-kuang-thesis.pdf) in the Sammons lab and was awarded the [Glenn Bumpus Award for Excellence in Undergraduate Research](/news/Sylvia.Bumpus).
 She graduated in 2019.

-She is now a medical student at SUNY Downstate Medical School in Brooklyn.